Demetrio Sodi Guergué

 Demetrio Sodi Guergué Antuñana ([deˈmetɾjo ˈsoði ɣeɾˈɣe antuˈɲana]; October 18, 1866 – October 29, 1934) was a Mexican journalist, writer, jurist and politician who served as the President of the Supreme Court of Justice of the Nation from 1908 to 1910, and as Secretary of Justice during the presidency of Porfirio Díaz from March to May 1911.
 He was also the defense attorney in the trial of José de León Toral, the assassin of then president-elect Alvaro Obregón.

 Early life and education

 Demetrio Sodi Guergué Antuñana was born on October 18, 1866, in Oaxaca City, Oaxaca.
 He was the first son of Carlos Sodi Candiani and Dolores Guergué Antuñana y del Solar Campero.
 On his father's side he belonged to the Sodi family, whose members have stood out throughout Mexican history in different fields.
-His mother passed away when he was six years old.
+His mother died when he was six years old.

 He studied at the Institute of Sciences and Arts of Oaxaca where he was a student of Félix Romero, who years later would go on to become president of the Supreme Court of Justice of the Nation.
 In 1890, he graduated with a law degree with his thesis entitled "Diplomatic Law".
 After graduating, he opened his own law firm.